lasp/prevent-dangling-todos/README.md

 This tool helps maintain code quality by ensuring all work comments are properly linked to issues in your project tracker (Jira, GitHub Issues, Linear, Asana, etc.).

+**Currently Windows platforms are not supported due to the lack of `grep`.
+Mac and Linux should work fine and we're working on Windows support.**

 ## Features

 - ✅ **Universal issue tracker support**: Works with Jira, GitHub, Linear, and any tracker using `PREFIX-NUMBER` format